0xxqz/Nullbyve/README.md

 **Status:** <span style="color:#00BFFF; font-weight:bold">SAFE ✅</span>

+**How to use** <span> How to use:

+➤ If it shows: "➤ Only filter supported domains? (yes/no): "

+You can ignore it or choose no it still works normally, it does not affect the process!</span>

 **README:** <span> Why do you check virustotal.com and get virus?
 Because this tool is encoded and compiled by me, I guarantee no malware happens.
 I sell this source code for 1 dollar </span>